dmodel-ai/dmodel-ai.github.io/nullability-gentle/blog_post.md

 ---

-Before we get into the nitty-gritty details, lets take a step back.
-To set up this work, we'll first want to talk about what nullability actually is, and how we can define it formally and reason about it.
-Then we can start to measure what situations models are good at reasoning about nullability.
+Before we get into the nitty-gritty details, let's take a step back.
+To set up this work, we'll first want to talk about what nullability actually is, and then about how we can define it formally to reason about it.
+Then, we can run experiments to answer the question: what situations models are good at reasoning about nullability?
 Next, we'll introduce techniques that have been used to "probe" the internals of a model for different concepts.
-Finally we'll put it all together into a nullability probe, that can tell you at any variable location in the program, whether the model thinks the value there could be null.
+Finally we'll put it all together into a "nullability probe", which asks the question: Given a location in the program, does the model think that the variable there could be null?

 What is Nullability?
 --------------------